 At a first glance, the mobilization of the intranet is a simple task.
 The few compelling examples on the market show that it is necessary to overcome some challenges.
 One of the most important is the decision as to which functions and information should be part of the mobile intranet.

-Printed employee newsletters or corporate newspapers are still a widely-used internal communication tool.
-Though they are criticized because for their lack of currency, their greatest strength is that point exactly: not having the constraint to cover day-to-day operational news and information.
-They have the freedom to look behind the scenes and show the people behind the business.
+Printed employee newsletters and corporate newspapers are still widely-used internal communication tools.
+Though they are criticized for their lack of immediacy, their greatest strength is exactly that: they're not constrained by the need to cover day-to-day operational news and information, but instead have the freedom to look behind the scenes and highlight the people running the business.
+So while the purpose of an employee newsletter is still 100% valid, their delivery via printed copies should be a thing of the past.

-While the purpose of an employee newsletter is still 100% valid, their delivery via printed copies isn’t.
-Here are our 6 top reasons why it makes sense to switch to a digital version:
+Here are our 6 top reasons why it makes sense to switch to a digital newsletter: